Disclosure: This post may contain affiliate links. See my Affiliate Disclosure to learn more.

 Oncology scheduled me for six rounds of TCHP chemotherapy.
 With my treatments once every three weeks.
 With every round I went through, the side effects that I dealt with seemed to get worse and worse.
 There was fatigue that was unlike anything I have ever experienced.
 A facial rash that looks like acne, but much more painful, muscle fatigue, hair loss, and even fingernail separation.

-I did my best to stay strong when it came to dealing with a breast cancer diagnosis.
-By focusing on taking things one day at a time.
+I did my best to stay strong when it came to dealing with everything that the battle with Breast Cancer threw at me by focusing on taking things one day at a time.
 Being strong and positive all the time was hard.
 There were days where I hated what my treatments were doing to my body.
 I just wanted the entire process over with so life could return to normal.
 Of course, genetic testing was the remaining unknown in dealing with a breast cancer diagnosis.

 When you think of Breast Cancer and genetics, the first thought that commonly comes to mind are the BRCA genes.
 The ones made famous by Angelina Joli, but there is much to genetic testing than just those two.
 It took approximately a month for the gene test results to come back.
 We wanted the results as soon as possible, so the nurse drew my blood, prior to the final round of chemo on Jan 25th, 2017.
 We received the genetic testing results not long after.
 In addition to dealing with a breast cancer diagnosis, I had tested positive for the ATM gene.
 I was also indeterminate for two others, one being BRCA2 and the other CHEK2.
 That means not enough clinical documentation existed to determine whether these results were positive or negative.

 Needless to say, the gene testing results meant I had to make the tough decision to have a double mastectomy.
 Being ATM positive puts you at a high risk for Breast Cancer.
-That meant, it was not a matter of if, but, when Breast Cancer would appear in the other breast.
-I didn’t want to go through dealing with a breast cancer diagnosis for the second time.
+That meant, it was not a matter of if, but, when Breast Cancer would appear in the other breast and the last thing I wanted was to be faced with another Breast Cancer diagnosis.

 I know this was a long post, and I’m sorry about that.
-There isn’t a cliff notes way to summarize everything I have gone through in dealing with a Breast Cancer diagnosis.
+There isn’t a cliff notes way to summarize everything I have gone through in dealing with Breast Cancer.
 I will do my best to keep you all updated on how things are going as I feel able to.
 Dealing with a Breast Cancer diagnosis is scary.
 And if my post helps just one person feel like they’re not alone, then I have done my job.
-Breast cancer is scary and no one ever wants to feel like they are facing it alone.
+Breast cancer is a scary disease and no one ever wants to feel like they are facing it alone.